abraia/gulp-abraia/README.md

 ### Renaming options

-Output name policies are now defined with a syntax like Javascript ES6 template literals without $ simbols.
-The input file name and extension are defined as `name` and `ext` variables.
-So, you just need to build your output path using `{name}` as the placeholder for the file name, and `{ext}` for the extension.
+Output name policies are defined with a syntax like Javascript ES6 template literals without $ simbols.
+The input file name and its extensin are defined as `name` and `ext` variables.
+So, you just need to build your output path using `{name}` as the placeholder for the file name, and `{ext}` for the original file extension.

 For instance: